 Both Booba and Kaaris were about to fly to Barcelona to perform at Pacha and Shôko, respectively, but the French police arrested them and both shows were cancelled

-Highlights, tips and info to live authentic going out experiences in Paris
+Highlights, tips & info to live authentic going out experiences in Paris

 What time do people go out and how is the nightlife in Paris?